thankspedia/.github/profile/README.md

 **Kombucha.js** is (almost) zero-dependent framework; that is, Kombucha.js only uses the modules which are developped within Kombucha.js itself and adopts no module from other projects.
-All modules in **Kombucha.js** are developped by developpers of **Kombucha.js** its own.
-Still each of them is able to be used as an independend module.
+All modules in **Kombucha.js** are developped by developpers of **Kombucha.js** its own while each of them is also able to be used as an independend module.

 ### Others